 Sleep on your back

-The only guaranteed way to prevent sleep wrinkles, then, is to sleep on your back, your face doesn’t get “smooshed” by your pillow and you don’t wake up with sleep lines.
-Which is all well and good IF you’re able to train yourself to do that.
+The only guaranteed way to prevent sleep wrinkles, then, is to sleep on your back.
+When you do that, your face doesn’t get “smooshed” by your pillow and you don’t wake up with sleep lines… which is all well and good IF you’re able to train yourself to do that.
 Because I’ve always slept on my side, and I find it absolutely impossible to train myself to sleep any other way, for any length of time.
 Even if I do manage to drift off on my back, at some point during the night, I’ll move onto my side with a blissful sigh of relief – and wake up the next morning with a jagged scar on my forehead.
 FAIL.